IntraSoft Technologies Limited

 Annual Evaluation of Directors, Committee and Board

-The Board of Directors has carried out annual evaluation of its own performance, Board committees and individual directors pursuant to the provisions of the Companies Act, 2013 and the Corporate Governance requirements as prescribed in the Securities and Exchange Board of India (Listing Obligation and Disclosure Requirement) Regulations, 2015 ("SEBI Listing Regulations").
+The Board of Directors has carried out annual evaluation of its own performance, Committees of the Board and individual directors pursuant to the provisions of the Companies Act, 2013 and the Corporate Governance requirements as prescribed under Securities and Exchange Board of India (Listing Obligations and Disclosure Requirement), Regulation 2015.

-A statement indicating the manner for evaluation of performance of the Board and its committee, individual Directors is stated in the Corporate Governance Report forming part of this Annual Report.
+A statement indicating the manner for evaluation of performance of the Board, its committees and individual Directors is stated in the Corporate Governance Report forming part of this Annual Report.

 Internal Control Systems

-None of the managerial personnel i.e. Managing Director and Whole-time Directors of the Company are in receipt of remuneration/commission from the Subsidiary Companies of the Company.
+None of the managerial personnel i.e. Managing Director and Whole-time Director of the Company are in receipt of remuneration/commission from the Subsidiary Companies of the Company.

 a.
-Observations of Statutory Auditors on Accounts for the Year ended 31 March 2016:
+Report of Statutory Auditors on Accounts for the Year ended 31 March 2021:

 b.
 Secretarial Audit Report:

-Provisions of Section 204 read with Section 134(3) of the Companies Act, 2013, mandates the Company to obtain a Secretarial Audit Report in the Form MR-3 from a Practicing Company Secretary.
+Provisions of Section 204 read with Section 134(3) of the Companies Act, 2013, mandates, the Company to obtain a Secretarial Audit Report in Form MR-3 from a Practicing Company Secretary.
 M/s.
-Rathi and Associates, Company Secretaries had been appointed as Secretarial Auditors to issue Secretarial Audit Report for the financial year 2015-16.
+Rathi and Associates, Company Secretaries had been appointed as Secretarial Auditors to issue Secretarial Audit Report for the financial year 2020-21.

 Secretarial Audit Report issued by M/s.
-Rathi and Associates, Company Secretaries, in Form MR-3 for the financial year 2015-16 forms part of this report.
-The said report does not contain any observation or qualification requiring explanation or comments from the Board under Section 134(3) of the Companies Act, 2013.
+Rathi and Associates, Company Secretaries in Form MR-3 for the financial year 2020-21 forms part of this report Annexure V.

-During the year under review, there were no instances of material or serious fraud falling under Rule 13(1) of the Companies (Audit and Auditors) Rules, 2014, by officers or employees reported by the Statutory Auditors of the Company during the course of the audit.
+During the year under review, no instances of fraud were reported by the Statutory Auditors of the Company.

 Annual Report on Corporate Social Responsibility